Interface Array

 Returns true if this array is copy-on-next-write.
 In other words, if this method returns true, it means that the next attempt (but not further) to modify this array, or any other access that can lead to its modification (like DirectAccessible.javaArray() method), will lead to reallocation of the underlying storage.
 After reallocation, the array will cease to be copy-on-next-write: further calls of this method will return false.

 This method can be useful if it's possible to select another, more optimal algorithm branch, allowing to avoid reallocation for copy-on-next-write arrays.
 The typical example is usage of DirectAccessible interface.
-That interface, providing direct access to the internal Java array (which is a storage of the array elements), can optimize most of algorithms processing a array.
+That interface, providing direct access to the internal Java array (which is a storage of the array elements), can optimize most of the algorithms processing an array.
 However, reallocation of the Java array, that will be a result of calling DirectAccessible.javaArray() for copy-on-next-write array, can make such "optimization" very unwanted.

 The only standard way to make copy-on-next-write is calling asCopyOnNextWrite() method.